Pronouns do not work that way in Japanese

 Because I think Aoi is a trans man, and specifically a person whose being trans is not public knowledge.

 That's the tl;dr. I just think he's a trans man.
-I think the story and everything we know about Aoi points (to my eye) to him being a binary trans man who is not out.
+I think the story and everything we know about Aoi points (to my eye) to him being a binary trans man who is not out, and the official use of "they" is being used to ambiguate his gender (in the way that you use 'they' for someone whose gender you don't know or want to confirm and for people who you know use they/them).

 For more details on why I think this: